bokshi-gh/claude-shannon-theseus/README.md

 ## Core idea

 - Typing website like [Monkeytype](https://monkeytype.com) but for Developers
-- Instead of random paragraph, Fetch the random code from github and render.
+- Instead of random paragraph, fetch the random code from github and render
 - User will chosen any language and based on the selection fetch and render that language's random code from the github

 ## Additional